-One minute summary: This article is about the reasons why learning speed matters when learning a new language.
+One minute summary: This article is about my thoughts on learning German quickly and the reasons why learning speed matters when learning a new language.
 Integrated into my personal experience the main points are:

 - We want to express ourselves fully as soon as possible